noderaider/redux-idle-monitor/README.md

 `typeof delay === 'number'`

 * accepts idleStatus string argument and returns a thunk action that will return the delay for any idle status that you've configured.
-* gets dispatched by idle middleware to get the number of millisenconds of user idleness that must occur before transitioning into the specified idle status.
+* gets dispatched by idle middleware to get the number of milliseconds of user idleness that must occur before transitioning into the specified idle status.
 * if user activity is detected the user will transition back to the `ACTIVE` state.
 * will throw if the thunk action does not return a number type for any idleStatus specified in the `IDLE_STATUSES` array.